rtmigo/pyrel/README.md

 This is an intentionally minimalistic solution (not like [tox](https://tox.readthedocs.io))

+### Why I made this

+I needed code that was equally easy to run on a local machine and as part of GitHub Actions.

 # What is pyrel

 A single `pyrel.sh` file, that provides functions.
 After you `source pyrel.sh`, you can call